atilaneves/fearless/README.md

 available at compile-time if the client code defines `Have_automem`, which is automatically done by dub if automem is listed as a dependency.

-To actually get access to the protected value, use `.lock()` to get exclusive access for the current block of code.
+To actually get access to the protected value, use `.lock()` (`borrow` exists as an alias) to get exclusive access for the current block of code.

 An example (notice that `main` is `@safe`):